aberba/elementaryOS-devbook/chapter_03.md

 > _"GtkApplicationWindow is a Window subclass that offers some extra functionality for better integration with Application features.
 Notably, it can handle both the application menu as well as the menubar"_.
 See the GTK+ reference for further details.

-Since Gtk.ApplicationWindow is a subclass of Gtk.Window, we then set it's basic properties such as title, window position, width and height.
+Since Gtk.ApplicationWindow is a subclass of Gtk.Window, we then set its basic properties such as title, window position, width and height.